Locomotiv GT V.

-Locomotiv GT V. is the fifth studio album by Hungarian rock band Locomotiv GT.
+Locomotiv GT V. is the fifth studio album by Hungarian rock supergroup Locomotiv GT.
 It is the band's first double album, which was released in 1976 and was the last LGT album with drummer József Laux and the last featuring lyricist Anna Adamis.
 The album was banned due to Laux' immigration to the United States, which was illegal at the time.